All members must cooperate with the ERC

 If a complaint has been made against you and you are unsure, nervous or have any questions about the Complaints Management and Resolution Procedure and work of the ERC, please do not hesitate to contact the Ethics Officer and ask questions.
 If needed, the Ethics Officer can forward your questions and/or concerns to the ERC for their consideration and response.
 The Ethics Officer can be contacted at firstname.lastname@example.org or (03) 9940 3911.

-Most of the complaints the ERC has considered and closed to date have been able to be resolved informally through a dialogue between the complainant, respondent and ERC Chair without the need to proceed to a formal Hearing and Investigation.
+Most of the complaints the ERC has considered and closed to date have been able to be resolved informally through a dialogue between the complainant, respondent, and ERC Chair without the need to proceed to a formal Hearing and Investigation.
 The ability to resolve a complaint informally has relied upon the cooperation and professional conduct of the respondents.
 In one case, the respondent initially refused to cooperate with the process and provide the information requested by the ERC.
 This resulted in the complaint taking a long time to be resolved and escalating unnecessarily.
 Furthermore, the ERC determined that the respondent would be in breach of Standard 1(2a) in the Code of Conduct if they did not cooperate.
-The respondent then cooperated with the ERC and the complaint was resolved and closed within weeks.
+The respondent then cooperated with the ERC and the complaint was resolved and closed within a week.